-From regulatory changes to new technologies and approaches to client service, the Aite Group, a Boston-based financial services research firm, is looking ahead to a transformational year in the wealth management sector.
+From regulatory changes to new technologies and approaches to client service, the Aite Group, a Boston-based financial services research firm, is looking ahead to a transformational year in wealth management.
 Aite Group analysts have identified a number of prevailing trends they see reshaping the marketplace — many of which are driven by emerging technologies, some by regulatory and compliance concerns, and still others in response to competitive pressures and shifting client expectations.

 "Redefining the business model is a wide-ranging undertaking," Alois Pirker, a research director with Aite Group, said during a recent online presentation.
 "And I do think that 2018 is probably a pivotal year in this undertaking."